Securing Client Data with Law Firm Data Retention Policies

 People Also Ask

-What are the legal requirements for data retention in law firms?
+What are the risks of poor data retention in law firms?

-What happens if a law firm doesn't comply with data retention regulations?
+What happens if a law firm doesn’t follow data retention regulations?

-How often should a law firm audit its data retention policy?
+How often should a law firm review its data retention policy?

 Jump to